 A few things to keep in mind when putting your email content together:

-● Keep it short and sweet.
-Even if your content is extremely well written, not very many people are going to be willing to read long-form emails.
-If you really want to include some lengthier content, put it towards the end of your sequence, after leads have already become interested and familiar with you.
+- Keep it short and sweet: Even if your content is extremely well written, not very many people are going to be willing to read long-form emails.
+If you really want to include some lengthier content, put it towards the end of your drip email sequence, after leads have already become interested and familiar with you.

-● Personalize (sort of).
-Personalization and automation are often mutually exclusive, but you can at least give the appearance of personalization by using what are known as merge fields in your emails.
+- Personalize (sort of): Personalization and automation are often mutually exclusive, but you can at least give the appearance of personalization by using what is known as merge fields in your emails.
 Essentially, if you have your recipients’ personal information (such as name, business name, job title, etc.) then you can tell your email platform to insert that field into specific places in your content, which is much more likely to grab – and keep – your recipients’ attention.

 It’s vital not to rush through this step, and to get some feedback along the way to make sure the tone is coming across as you intend.